Maryland Craft Beer

 Just one look at the Baltimore skyline and you’ll know this is a beer town.
 Gazing out over the city from high atop the Natty Boh Tower is the glowing, mustachioed face of Mr. Boh, the iconic mascot of the old National Brewing Company, founded in the 1870s.

 With that brewing tradition in place, you’d expect Maryland’s craft beers to be plentiful and good, and they are.
 From heralded microbreweries to bigger brew houses, you’ll find plenty of great places—well over 100 in the state—to hoist a glass filled with local flavors.
 On a tasting trip, meet other beer lovers following one of the many beer trails—join a tour and let someone else do the driving.

 In Baltimore, explore the Guinness Open Gate Brewery & Barrel House, the first Guinness brewery to open in the USA since 1954 and featuring unique Guinness creations only available on site.
 Right around the corner in Halethorpe and not far from the Baltimore/Washington International Thurgood Marshall Airport you’ll find Heavy Seas Brewery with its nautically named beers.
 Union Craft Brewing is another Baltimore favorite.

 And don’t miss the legendary Flying Dog Brewery in Frederick, part of the famous first wave of American craft brewers.
-Some smaller spots not to be missed include Eastern Shore Brewing in St. Michaels, and in the Ocean City stop by Fin City Brewing, or try Backshore Brewing.
+Some smaller spots not to be missed include Eastern Shore Brewing in St. Michaels and in Ocean City stop by Fin City Brewing.
 Evolution Craft Brewing is a short ride away in Salisbury.